usbarmory/interlock/README.md

 ```

 A pre-defined directory structure, stored on the encrypted filesystem under the
-key storage path, is assigned to TextSecure operation and holds generated keys,
+key storage path, is assigned to hold generated keys, this is automatically
-this is automatically managed by the protocol library.
+managed by the protocol library.

 The user registration is prompted when starting INTERLOCK, with the feature
 compiled in and enabled in the configuration file, and by passing the '-r'
 option flag.
 The registration process triggers, and prompts for, a verification
 code transmitted to the specified number via SMS or voice per user preference.

-**NOTE**: Any existing TextSecure/Signal registration for the specified mobile
+**NOTE**: Any existing Signal/TextSecure registration for the specified mobile
 number gets invalidated and taken over by INTERLOCK.

 A contact is represented by a file that can be regularly managed with the